rwebster/umsamples/README.md

 # umsamples #

- A set of API samples that illustrate the use of the Usage Meter API
+ A set of API samples that illustrate the use of the VMware 6.0 Usage Meter API

 ### [umCustomerMgmt](docs/umCustomerMgmt.md) ###